semiprime/pygenda/docs/known_issues.md

 ------
 * Should be able to set default calendar (for new entries, pasting).

-* Import functionality is work-in-progress (can't specify todo list, can't replace existing entries, needs an "import all" button, filechooser dialog isn't good on mobile, how should alarms be handled?, more keyboard shortcuts).
+* Import functionality is work-in-progress (can't replace existing entries, needs an "import all" button, filechooser dialog isn't good on mobile, how should alarms be handled?, more keyboard shortcuts).

 * How do we share events?
 Do we need an "Export" function?